 3-way 600W dimmer: Louder click, on/off button pops up after each ON/OFF click, dimmer knob rotates smoothly to off

 Classic Accent push button dimmers have been successfully tested for use with dimmable LED light bulbs from Cree, Philips, Fiet Electric, Utilitech, Sylvania, EarthLED, and OSRAM.
+Customers have successfully used them with dimmable LED bulbs in fixtures from Halo, Juno, Luminous, Maxlite, DiodeLED, and Nora Lighting.
 Other brands of LED light bulbs and fixtures may work successfully, too, but would require testing on your part.
-(Note that the bulbs must be dimmable - not all LED's can be dimmed - and are a minimum of 10W+ (more is better) to ensure there is enough current to avoid flickering.)
+Note that the bulbs must be dimmable (not all LED's can be dimmed), are the exact same bulb (brand/wattage/style) connected to each dimmer, and are a minimum of 8W+ (10W+ or more is better) to ensure there is enough current to avoid flickering.
+Bulbs also cannot be color-changing.
+Customers have also had good results with fixtures using two 5.5W Feit candelabra bulbs dimmed at the same time with one pushbutton dimmer.
+Dimmers should work with newer triac dimmers that send electricity to light bulb every half AC cycle.

 LED ribbon lighting may experience issues - the bulbs dim to 15 to 20% then no longer dim or shut off completely.
 If you plan to use LED's in a multi-bulb lighting fixture or want to control multiple lighting fixtures from with a single dimmer control, please note that all LED light bulbs and fixtures must be from the same manufacturer (no mixing and matching), otherwise you will experience issues such as flickering or bulb failure.